-Visitor quality standards are to improve the visitor experience through coordinated wayfinding, educational information, and clearly stated rules for use.
+Visitor quality standards are to improve the visitor experience through coordinated way-finding, educational information and clearly stated rules for use.

-- Provide information that is identifiable, consistent, understandable, and current. - Partner with other departments and other surrounding recreational facilities to eliminate confusion and improve visitor experiences. - Reinforce resource protection messaging. - Encourage the responsible behavior of visitors.
+- Provide information that is identifiable, consistent, understandable, and current. - Partner with other departments and other surrounding recreational facilities to eliminate confusion and improve visitor experiences. - Reinforce resource protection goals and programs. - Encourage the responsible behavior of visitors.
 Display positive messaging and rules.